raghus/sorting/README.md

 2. Choose a sorting algorithm to visualize
 3. Click the "Sort" button to start the visualization
 4. Watch how the algorithm works through the animation
+5. Enjoy the confetti celebration when the array is sorted
-5. Click "Reset" to generate a new random array and try again
+6. Click "Reset" to generate a new random array and try again

 ## Technologies Used